ts1977/design-project/README.md

 Our goal will be to develop a linear regression model that will be able to convert the state of the board into a single numeric score.
 This way, given a list of possible legal moves, the algorithm will simply choose the board with the highest score as being the best choice.

 We will evaluate each board by extracting a features from that board.
 For example, the number of pieces of each player, the number of kings, and the number of pieces that each player has threatened.
 This gives a feature vector, x.
-To evaluate the board, we calculate the dot product, w*x.
+To evaluate the board, we calculate the dot product, &omega; * x

 To obtain a vector of weights we will use the gradient descent algorithm, on